defold/doc/docs/en/manuals/physics.md

 ## Ray casts

 Ray casts are used to read the physics world along a linear ray.
-You provide a start and end position as well as a set of groups to test against.
-The engine returns a response message telling you whether there are physics objects along the ray or not.
-Rays intersect with dynamic, kinematic and static objects, not with triggers.
+To cast a ray into the physics world, you provide a start and end position as well as a set of collision groups to test against.

+If the ray hits a physics object, a `"ray_cast_response"` message is sent.
+If the ray misses, a `"ray_cast_missed"` message is sent.

+Rays intersect with dynamic, kinematic and static objects.
+They do not interact with triggers.

 ```lua
 function update(self, dt)